(239) 344-8959

 Published on: August 2, 2017 | Author: Starwood Pet Travel

-The Japanese are notoriously smitten when it comes to pets.
-Where else (except possibly Disneyland itself) could you see a hi-rise building that sports enormous renderings of Mickey and Minnie Mouse?
-Where else could a cat become famous for his self-taught ability to ride the subway every day?
-And let’s don’t forget that international children’s rock star, Hello Kitty!
-Dogs are no less adored.
+The Japanese have an undeniable affection for pets.
+Nowhere else (except perhaps Disneyland itself) will you find a skyscraper adorned with enormous depictions of Mickey and Minnie Mouse.
+Nowhere else will a cat gain fame for its self-taught ability to ride the subway every day.
+And of course, we can't forget Hello Kitty, the international children's rock star.
+Dogs are equally cherished.

-So if you’re relocating to Japan with your pooch or family feline, you know you’re moving into a pet-friendly environment.
-However, there are at least some things that will be very different compared to wherever you and your four-legged companion live now.
-For example, if you’re a gaijin (foreigner) in Japan, you may not speak the language.
-At least not yet.
+If you're planning to move to Japan with your furry friend, you can rest assured that you're entering a pet-friendly environment.
+However, there are certain aspects that may be different compared to your current living situation.
+For instance, as a foreigner in Japan, you may not yet speak the language.

 Pets have it made

 But what about human-to-pet communication?
-Well, presumably your pet already understands you in your native language.
-(If not, training starts now.
-There is nothing less welcome in any new country than a pet who is out of control.
-Especially in a culture such as Japan’s, where good manners reign supreme.)
-Nonetheless, you may want to learn what local dog owners are saying to their pets – or yours.
-You can practice on these basic commands, shown in both hiragana (characters) and romaji (anglicized version), with pronunciation:
+Presumably, your pet already understands your native language.
+(If not, it's time to start training now.
+After all, there's nothing more unwelcome in a new country than a pet who is out of control.
+Especially in a culture like Japan's, where good manners are highly valued.)
+However, it might be interesting for you to learn what local dog owners are saying to their pets - or even yours.
+You can practice these basic commands, which are shown in both hiragana (characters) and romaji (anglicized version), with their pronunciation:

 • Sit おすわり osuwari (oh-soo-WAH-ree)